Communities in Schools of Atlanta

-In 2020 Kevin James became the 19th president of Morris Brown College, a historically Black college founded in 1881, where he had been interim president since 2019.
-James is responsible for the leadership and management of all aspects of college operations and for the college’s strategic direction.
-A native of Columbia, South Carolina, James has served in various executive-level roles in higher education and within the nonprofit sector; immediately prior to joining Morris Brown, he was interim CEO of 100 Black Men of America, whose mission is to improve the quality of life and enhance educational and economic opportunities for all African Americans.
+In 2020, Kevin James became president of Morris Brown College, a historically Black college founded in 1881, where he had been interim president since 2019.
+James, the college’s 19th president, is responsible for the leadership and management of all aspects of college operations and for the college’s strategic direction.
+A native of Columbia, South Carolina, James has served in various executive-level roles in higher education and within the nonprofit sector.
+Immediately prior to joining Morris Brown, he was interim CEO of 100 Black Men of America, whose mission is to improve the quality of life and enhance educational and economic opportunities for all African Americans.

 Education: South Carolina State University, Winthrop University, Troy University (MS), Nova Southeastern University (EdD)

 Best advice received: If possible, find a way to say yes.

 Nell Hodgson Woodruff School of Nursing, Emory University

 A global leader in environmental health, Linda A. McCauley is the dean of Emory University’s Woodruff School of Nursing.
 For decades, McCauley has spearheaded innovative research on children’s environmental health, vulnerable workers and occupational health, environmental justice, and the impact of climate change on human health.
 In 2020, McCauley joined the Environmental Protection Agency’s Children’s Health Protection Advisory Committee and was named an honorary fellow in the Royal Academy of Nursing.
 She was also elected to serve on the National Academy of Medicine’s Governing Council.

 Education: University of North Carolina at Chapel Hill, Emory University Nell Hodgson Woodruff School of Nursing (MSN), University of Cincinnati (PhD)